fourTheorem/slic-starter/README.md

 npm start
 ```

-`.env.test.local` will be picked up before the default `.env.development` file and will ensure your front end is configured against the development back end.
+`.env.local` will be picked up before the default `.env.development` file and will ensure your front end is configured against the development back end.

 ## 9. Demo